Top 50 Best Golf Movies Of All Time

 Average

-Directed by the renowned George Cukor, "Pat and Mike" is a delightful romantic comedy starring Hollywood legends Spencer Tracy and Katharine Hepburn.
+"Pat and Mike" (1952), expertly directed by George Cukor, is a charming romantic comedy featuring the iconic duo Spencer Tracy and Katharine Hepburn.

 3